 - Inform yourself: Attend a Cooperative Education Internship Information Session

-- Schedule a CART Career Services advising appointment: During the advising session, you will receive help in developing a resume, cover letter and search strategies for finding and securing an internship, including use of the Co-op Employer database (PlacePro) and/or seeking an internship on your own.
+- Schedule a CART Career Services Counseling Session: During the career counseling session, you may receive help in a number of areas including: developing a resume, cover letter and search strategies for finding and securing an internship, as well as how to use Hire A Red Hawk.

-- Outreach to internship employers: Following the advising appointment, your next step is to outreach to potential employers with your resume and cover letter.
+- Outreach to internship employers: Following the career counseling appointment, your next step will be to outreach to potential employers with your resume and cover letter.